 The American Youth Congress has issued a Proclamation which places special emphasis on Aid to China's Youth during the Armistice Day Observance.
 This Observance will continue for a week leading up to November 11th.
-Armistice Day itself will be a Tag Day for China Aid in some
+Armistice Day itself will be a Tag Day for China Aid in some localities.

-If there is no Observance taking place in your community, why not lead given resources are used to serve all in a cooperative undertaking which mankind, where coöperation replaces will draw the young people together the division between the audience and the actors.
+If there is no Observance taking place in your community, why not lead the division between the audience and the actors.